gobars/httpdump/README.md

  Or Relay http address, eg http://127.0.0.1:5002
-  -port uint	Filter by port, if either source or target port is matched, the packet will be processed -pprof string	pprof address to listen on, not activate pprof if empty, eg. :6060 -resp	Print response or not
+  -port uint	Filter by port, if either source or target port is matched, the packet will be processed -pprof string	pprof address to listen on, not activate pprof if empty, eg. :6060 -r	Print response or not
   -status value	Filter by response status code.
 Can use range. eg: 200, 200-300 or 200:300-400 -uri string	Filter by request url path, using wildcard match(*, ?)
   -v	Print version info and exit